gdm413229/swwmgz_m/readme.txt

 Secondary fire will flip the ammo box around.
 Don't do this, you don't want to see what happens when you charge and fire it later.
 Don't say I didn't warn you (you won't be able to, you'll be dead by then).
+If you spotted a certain detail in the docs of the cancelled SWWM Z, you may have noticed that the "Mortal Cannon" and "Ynykron" were separate weapons there.
+Well, let's just say that funky lore reasons™ have merged both of them together.

 2.2.
 Powerups
 - - - - - - -